tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

           typename interpret_step<IOBFM, InputChar>::type;
 {% endhighlight %}

-In this lengthy list of ugly definitions, you will find no if-else control structures.
+In this lengthy list of ugly definitions you will find no if-else control structures.
 The function call flow is completely controlled by *pattern matching*.
 It would have been possible to work with `if_else_t` functions, but pattern matching is great for cases like this one.
-Every operator has it's own function body, which nicely separates their semantics.
+Every operator has its own function body, which nicely separates its semantics.

 For each brainfuck command, there is one `struct interpret_step<io_bfm<BFM, InList, OutList>, XXX>` definition, where `XXX` is the command.
 Each command then returns, what the table before just described.

 ## Interpreting Brainfuck Code, the Complicated Part (Loops)

-Loops are unfortunately not as simple as the other commands, because they do not lead to simple state changes.
+Unfortunately, loops are not as simple as the other commands, because they do not lead to simple state changes.
 Whenever the BFM trips on a `[` command, it will...

  1. Check if the value at cursor position is equal to 0.